unlistedphenomena/nexuswizz/src/content/contributing/adding-staking-products/index.md

 ---
 title: Adding staking products or services
-description: The policy we use when adding a staking products or services to xircanet
+description: The policy we use when adding a staking products or services to nexus.org
 lang: en
 ---